riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

 ## **Scenario 2**
 ---

 You want to enforce the same interfaces across class objects.
-In this case, you can make use of parent class as an abstract class.
+You can make use of parent class as an abstract class.

-An abstract class serves as a contract with its child classes.
-It declare interfaces without a need to implement them, but its child classes must implement them in order to be instantiated.
-An abstract class is not meant to be instantiated because its purpose is to regulate its child classes.
+An abstract class enforces a contract with its child classes.
+It declares interfaces without a need to implement them, but its child classes must implement them in order to be instantiated.

-### **Example: `abc` Module**
+### **✨ Example: `abc` Module**

-In Python, `abc` is a handy module to help you define abstract class.
+`abc` is a handy library to help you define abstract class.

 Any class inherited from `abc.ABC` class is treated as an abstract class and can’t be instantiated.
 You can declare the “contract-binding” interfaces with `abc.abstractmethod`.
 See its [documentation](https://docs.python.org/3/library/abc.html) for more details.

-Here I provide a simple example on how to use `abc` module to enforce a contract:
+Here I provide a simple example on how to use `abc` module to define abstract class:

 ```python
 import numpy as np